earn-alliance/earnmanagement.com/docs/features/insights.md

 You can do this using 3 filters:

 1. Date range: Select the last 3, 7, 14, or 30 days
-2. Daily SLP: Select the amount/range of SLP a scholar has earned per day
+2. Daily SLP: Select the amount/range of SLP a scholar has earned per day OR Daily Games: Select the number/range of games a scholar has played per day
-3. Number of Days: Select the  # of days the scholar has earned the selected daily amount/range of SLP
+3. Number of Days: Select the  # of days the scholar has earned the selected range of SLP / played the selected range of games

 The accounts that meet the selected criteria will appear below.
 For each account, you'll be able to see:

-* The # of days it logged x amount or range of daily SLP
+* The # of days it logged x amount or range of daily SLP or daily games
+* Today's Games Played
+* Week's Games Played
 * Today’s SLP
-* Yesterday’s SLP
 * Week SLP: Total SLP this week
-* Month SLP: Total SLP this month
-* MMR
+* MMR/Rank
 * Lifetime value

 ![insights](09_Insights.png)